vimeo/psalm/UPGRADING.md

   }
   ```

-- [BC] All atomic types, `Psalm\CodeLocation` and storages are fully immutable, use the new setter methods to change properties: these setter methods will return new instances without altering the original instance.
+- [BC] All atomic types, `Psalm\Type\Union`, `Psalm\CodeLocation` and storages are fully immutable, use the new setter methods to change properties: these setter methods will return new instances without altering the original instance.
+  Full immutability fixes a whole class of bugs that occurred in multithreaded mode, you can now feel free to use `--threads=$(nproc)` ;)

-- [BC] `Psalm\Type\Union`s are now fully immutable, mutator methods were removed and moved into `Psalm\Type\MutableUnion`.
+- [BC] `Psalm\Type\Union`s are now fully immutable, pre-existing in-place mutator methods were removed and moved into `Psalm\Type\MutableUnion`.
   To modify a union type, usage of the new setter methods in `Psalm\Type\Union` is strongly recommended.
   When many consecutive property sets are required, use `Psalm\Type\Union::setProperties` method to avoid creating a new instance for each set.
   All setter methods will return a new instance of the type without altering the original instance.
   If many property sets are required throughout multiple methods on a single Union instance, use `Psalm\Type\Union::getBuilder` to turn a `Psalm\Type\Union` into a `Psalm\Type\MutableUnion`: once you're done, use `Psalm\Type\MutableUnion::freeze` to get a new `Psalm\Type\Union`.
   Methods removed from `Psalm\Type\Union` and moved into `Psalm\Type\MutableUnion`:

    - `replaceTypes`
    - `addType`
    - `removeType`